 Are you craving a winter holiday escape?
 While I admit I love staying at home with a cup of hot cocoa and Christmas music playing non-stop, there’s something really special about visiting a Christmas town or city for the holidays.
-If you’re based on the west coast, here are some of my picks for the best places for Christmas in the USA.
+If you’re based on the west coast, here are some of my picks for the best west coast Christmas destinations.

 10 Best Christmas Towns in West Coast USA